 If you're deaf or find it hard hearing or speaking with people who use a phone, the National Relay Service (NRS) can help you.
-Find out how to register to use the NRS on the Department of Infrastructure, Transport, Regional Development and Communications website.
+Find out how to register to use the NRS on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.

 Other support services